 Tea farmers pick Yabao during the colder months, before the tea plant's leaves begin to emerge, sometimes in late winter, but always earlier than the first flush teas.
 You may notice Yabao buds have extra layers of "coats" – these protect them from the harsh weather.
 In fact, if not picked, these buds develop into new branches.

-Farmers must harvest Yabao buds sparingly to ensure that the tree continues to thrive, producing new growth for the later harvests.
+Farmers must harvest Yabao buds sparingly to ensure the tree continues to thrive and produce new growth for later harvests.
 After harvest, the tea is left to dry, after which it's ready for brewing.
-The minimal processing of this tea is, in fact, why it's considered a white tea by many.
+The minimal processing of this tea is why it's considered a White tea.

 Different Varieties of Yabao Tea

 Our Yabao comes from a tea plant known as Camellia Crassicolumna.
 A tea species quite different from our good friend Camellia Sinensis.
-It's characterized by a far wilder appearance and can reach much taller in height than the commonly cultivated tea bushes.
-This tea tree variety is scarce and grows almost exclusively in Yunnan's Qian Jia Zhai region.
+It's characterized by a much wilder appearance and can reach much greater heights than the commonly cultivated tea bushes.
+This tea tree variety grows almost exclusively in Yunnan.
 It is rare to find tea of this species on the market in China, and especially abroad.

-Since Camellia Crassicolumna is scarce, the Chinese government encourages tea farmers to practice sustainable tea production.
+Since Camellia Crassicolumna is scarce, the Chinese government encourages tea farmers to adopt sustainable tea production practices.
 This is achieved by carefully cultivating cuttings of the ancient tea trees and planting more in the area.
 Furthermore, scarcely harvesting the buds from the existing ancient tea trees.

 The buds of this tea plant differ from the more common buds of Camellia Sinensis, which are short, plump, fuzzy, and silver.
 Our Yabao is large, long, and dark-colored.
-With tones of purples, browns, and yellows.
+With tones of purple, green, brown, and yellow.

 The taste is incredibly rich – filled with notes of pinewood, resin, dried fruits, and berries, and sometimes a hint of sweetness, differing from the more robust and sometimes bitter profile of Sheng Pu-erh.
 The aroma is that of a fresh forest.
 The brew – thick, viscous, and rich.
 It's like no other tea we've had.